corunet/groovy-memory-limiter/README.md

 which can be queried to find out more about the infringement or used to reconfigure the limit.

+If you are not interrupting the script in response to the quota infringement, you may want to disable further reporting via `MemoryQuotaCheck.setEnabled()`.

 Also, for added flexibility, the script's binding can also be retrieved via `MemoryQuotaCheck.getScriptBinding()`.

 ###### From Java
 The following code will call the QuotaInfringementHandler#handle method at the beginning of the Groovy `method()`.